Secure Shell: Future

 However, the name SSH3 is under discussion, and the project aims to rename itself to a more suitable name.
 The discussion stems from the fact that this new implementation significantly revises the SSH protocol, suggesting it should not be called SSH3.

+In 2026, researchers from Stanford University introduced Hop, an open-source transport and remote access protocol designed to modernize remote terminal sessions and address protocol complexity in legacy SSH.
+Hop replaces SSH's traditional Trust-On-First-Use (TOFU) model with automated certificate verification using ACME.
+To protect against active network scanning and metadata leakage, the protocol supports both a standard discoverable handshake and a "hidden mode" that conceals server and client identities from unauthenticated observers.
+Hop also features a cryptographically mediated delegation scheme that allows secure session forwarding through jump hosts without exposing client private keys.
+Additionally, Hop provides built-in network resilience, supporting seamless client roaming across IP address changes and preserving session state during intermittent connection loss.

 Uses

 Example of tunneling an X11 application over SSH: the user 'josh' has "SSHed" from the local machine 'foofighter' to the remote machine 'tengwar' to run xeyes.

 Logging into OpenWrt via SSH using PuTTY running on Windows.

-SSH is a protocol that can be used for many applications across many platforms including most Unix variants (Linux, the BSDs including Apple's macOS, and Solaris), as well as Microsoft Windows.
+SSH is a protocol that can be used for many applications across many platforms, including most Unix variants (Linux, the BSDs including Apple's macOS, and Solaris), as well as Microsoft Windows.
 Some of the applications below may require features that are only available or compatible with specific SSH clients or servers.
 For example, using the SSH protocol to implement a VPN is possible, but presently only with the OpenSSH server and client implementation.